PORTUGAL, 7 RELAPSES

 Prolonged Diagnostic Process

 I insisted that something wasn’t right, so I had several ultrasounds, endovaginal and pelvic, and nothing came up.
-I kept asking for more tests, including an MRI, which showed nothing.
-After several more doctor visits, a round of antibiotics and several tests later, my gynaecologist ordered a CA125 Blood test, which showed very high tumour marker levels.
+I kept asking for more checks, including an MRI, which showed nothing.
+After several more doctor visits, a round of antibiotics and several exams later, my gynaecologist ordered a CA125 Blood test, which showed very high tumour marker levels.

 Tenacious Battle